cursusdb/cursusdb/cluster/readme.md

 sudo systemctl status cursus.service
 ```

-Make sure you enable so your node starts on boot
+Make sure you enable so your cluster starts on boot
 ```
 sudo systemctl enable cursus.service
 ```